 Reliable and consistent attendance is an essential function of each position at the Authority.
-To that end, employees are expected to be on time and to work their Regular Work Schedule.
-It is expected that each employee shall provide acceptable advance notice of any alterations to their Regular Work Schedule to their supervisor.
+To that end, employees are expected to be on time and to work at least 8 hours per daytheir Regular Work Schedule.
+If an employee will be late or absent, it is the employee's responsibility to contact the immediate supervisor or manager prior to the start of the workday.
 Notification of unscheduled absences must:

-- Be reported as soon as possible, but in no event later than thirty (30) minutes after the start of the employee's Regular Work Schedule for that day (or within thirty minutes of the start of the absence if it occurs after the employee has reported to work for the day); - Include the reason for the absence; - Provide the expected duration of the absence; - If the absence will be for multiple days, the supervisor may request daily updates on the status of the absence.
+- Be reported as soon as possible, but in no event later than thirty (30) minutes after the start of the employee's Regular Work Schedule for that day (or within thirty minutes of the start of the absence if it occurs after the employee has reported to work for the day); - Include -the reason for the absence; - Provide the expected duration of the absence; - o If the absence will be for multiple days, the supervisor may request daily updates on the status of the absence.